– System Integration

 Can you give an example of such services and dockable systems?

 Trimborn: Telematics tariffs enable real-time analyses via networked data and corresponding recording systems, for example in the motor vehicle sector around driving behavior.
 A smartphone records the data via an app and forwards this information to linked systems.
 Sensors help commercial transport insurers to monitor key vehicle metrics such as vibration, position, humidity, temperature, and container misalignments, around the clock.
 Insurers can calculate premiums in real time using appropriate processes and integrated solutions, allowing insurers and the insured to act immediately in the event of a claim.

 Many users are hoping for cloud solutions.
 Is this justified?
 What value do they add and how secure are the applications?
 What value do they add and how secure are the applications?

 Weber: On-premise systems always have to cope with peak loads.
 This can quickly become expensive as these systems quickly reach their capacity limits during phases of increasing user requests / peak traffic.
 Secure, scalable cloud solutions precisely absorb and manage these peak loads.
 They can improve process efficiency through appropriate function integration, for example through fully integrated software-as-a-service offerings.
 They help to reduce handling costs per service call through appropriate scaling.
 Modern security concepts and corresponding solutions ensure that the binding BaFin requirements are covered with regard to data protection. (cr)

-System-integrations-platforms.
+Systems integration: from risk carrier to value-added provider.
 The roundtable interview appeared as a guest article in the editorial section of Sapport Magazin (available in German).